Canadian Aboriginal syllabics: Inuktitut

 The remaining sounds are written with digraphs.
 A raised ra is prefixed to the k-series to create a digraph for q: ᖃ qa, etc.; the final is ᖅ -q.
 A raised na-ga is prefixed to the g-series to create an ng (/ŋ/) series: ᖓ nga, etc., and the na is doubled for geminate nng (/ŋː/): ᙵ nnga.
 The finals are ᖕ and ᖖ.

 In Nunavut, the h final has been replaced with Roman ᕼ, which does not rotate, but in Nunavik a new series is derived by adding a stroke to the k-series: ᕹ ha, etc.

 In the early years, Roman Catholic and Anglican missionaries used slightly different forms of syllabics for Inuktitut.
 In modern times, however, these differences have disappeared.
-Dialectical variation across the syllabics-using part of the Inuit world has promoted an implicit diversity in spelling, but for the most part this has not had any impact on syllabics itself.
+Dialectal variation across the syllabics-using part of the Inuit world has promoted an implicit diversity in spelling, but for the most part this has not had any impact on syllabics itself.